Stevie1704/aicodec/README.md

 # AI Codec

 AI Codec is a lightweight, CLI-first tool designed to streamline the interaction between a software developer and a Large Language Model (LLM).
 It provides a structured, reviewable, and reversible workflow for applying LLM-generated code changes to your project.

-This tool is ideal for developers who prefer to work directly with an LLM's web chat interface, rather than using fully integrated solutions like Aider or managing API keys for their projects.
+It’s designed for the developer who:
+* Prefers interacting directly with an LLM's web chat window.
+* Wants to avoid the complexity and cost of managing API keys.
+* Is not using a fully-integrated solution like Aider and wants a structured way to apply code.

 ## The Problem